Are you looking for a simple way to promote your business’s YouTube channel?

 Use playlists to organize your YouTube content

-The more video marketing content you create for YouTube, the easier it is for your channel to get messy.
-If that happens, you’re bound to lose out on engagement.
+The more video marketing content you create for YouTube, the easier it is for your channel to become disorganised.
+If that happens, you’re bound to lose engagement.

-Visitors to your channel are going to be turned off by how confusing it is.
-They came to your channel urgently looking for an answer to something, but it’s too disorganised.
-They immediately get frustrated, and they give up and go elsewhere.
+Visitors to your channel may be put off by how confusing it is.
+They came urgently looking for an answer but can’t find what they need.
+Frustrated, they give up and go elsewhere.

 It’s a bit like shopping in a hurry.
-Imagine you’re on your way to an important meeting, but your morning mocha splashes all over your white top.
-Do you want to spend the little time you have hunting through baskets of unorganised garments in an untidy shop?
-Or do you want to go to the department store with eye-catching product displays and a well-organised shop floor to get what you need in a matter of minutes?
+Imagine you’re on your way to an important meeting, but your morning coffee spills all over your white top.
+Do you want to waste time hunting through messy baskets of clothes in an untidy shop, or would you rather head to a department store with clear displays and a well-organised layout?

-It’s the same with keeping your YouTube channel neat and tidy.
-It’s window dressing for video marketing!
+Keeping your YouTube channel neat and tidy is like window dressing for video marketing!

 How to create YouTube playlists

-Creating different playlists allows you to group your videos into categories and organize your channel better.
-It makes it much easier for people to navigate your channel and find the content they want (and the content you want them to find!).
+Creating different playlists allows you to group your videos into categories and organise your channel better.
+This makes it easier for people to navigate your content and find what they need (as well as what you want them to find!).

-Not only that, but playlists also appeal to your viewers’ desire to binge.
-For example, if you have a series of video blogs around similar topics (like I do!), having all these in a playlist makes it more likely that people will discover other content you’ve created at the same time.
+Not only that, but playlists also appeal to viewers’ desire to binge-watch.
+For example, if you have a series of video blogs on similar topics (like I do!), putting them in a playlist makes it more likely that people will discover and watch more of your content.

-Playlists can be grouped by the type of content (eg – video blogs) or by the different audiences you may have.
-Whichever option you go for, organizing your videos into YouTube playlists makes them easier to binge-watch!
+Playlists can be grouped by content type (e.g. – video blogs) or by different audience interests.
+Whichever option you choose, organising your videos into YouTube playlists makes them easier to binge-watch!

 Cross-promote your older videos on YouTube

-If you’ve been uploading to YouTube for a few years, you’ll have a few videos that cover similar topics.
+If you’ve been uploading to YouTube for a few years, you probably have multiple videos covering similar topics.

-To squeeze more out of your older content, make sure you cross-promote your videos when it makes sense.
-For example, you can add a link in the new video’s description that encourages viewers to check out any existing or older videos as a call-to-action.
-You might even think of referencing it in the actual video itself and adding a link to the description.
+To get more value from your older content, make sure you cross-promote your videos when it makes sense.
+For example, you can add a link in the new video’s description, encouraging viewers to check out an older video.
+You might also reference it in the video itself and add a link to the description.

-Using YouTube’s End Screen feature can help viewers find older, relevant content as well.
-An end screen can appear in the last 20 seconds of your YouTube video and works as an interactive call to action.
-You can link to a video or channel you think your viewers will be interested in watching next.
+YouTube’s End Screen feature is another great way to help viewers find older, relevant content.
+An end screen appears in the last 20 seconds of your YouTube video and acts as an interactive call to action.
+You can link to a video or channel you think your viewers will enjoy next.

-Once your audience realises that there is a wealth of other older, but still relevant, content on your channel, they’re much more likely to subscribe and get engaged!
+Pointing viewers to your older content encourages binge-watching.
+Once they realise there’s a wealth of still-relevant content on your channel, they’re much more likely to subscribe and engage!

 We will collect, use and protect your data in accordance with our Privacy Policy.